5 Thoughts About Supply Chain Design Organizational Structure

 Finding the Right Supply Chain Design Organizational Structure

-The idea of an evolving supply chain design organizational structure is a reality.
+The idea of an evolving digital supply chain design organizational structure is a reality.
 It may be required with the growth and expansion of your design objectives.
 Given the multiple factors that impact successful design execution, I always recommend evaluating your organizational setup as part of your normal design planning cycle to ensure ongoing alignment.